 As a CAL Teaching Fellow, all accommodations, travel expenses, visa fees, official sightseeing programs, and meals during official working days, will be covered.
-They will also receive a stipend of USD 500 per month during the duration of their fellowship.
+They will also receive a stipend of an agreed-upon amount during the duration of their fellowship.
 Additional funds may be provided contingent on successful receiving of grants by CAL.

 As a CAL teaching fellow, confirmed candidates are automatically opt-in as alumni, and will enjoy special benefits, such as a discount of 10% to current-year Asia Leadership Treks, and will receive early notification of short-term and travel opportunities.

 Other unique features about the CAL Fellowship are vast opportunities for the individual to